martinfleis/phd-thesis/source/14_Morphometric elements of urban form.md

 _structure of the chapter_

 ## Analytical representation of urban form

-_introduction to elements and models_

-_more paras_

-- this chapter will talk **only** about the analytical measurable representation of UF
-	- talk about the elements
-	- talk about the models
+The aim of this chapter is to talk about analytical, measurable representation of urban form.
+It does not attempt to build a new theory of urban morphology or re-conceptualise its understanding.
+It focuses on operationalisation  of analysis within the context of urban morphometrics.
+For that, we need to understand two aspects - what are the basic components of urban form we can capture in relevant data and how they relate to each other.
+In other words, what are the morphometric elements of urban form and how to work with them in an analytical framework.

 ### Elements of urban form in the context of urban morphometrics

-- we have fundamental elements
-- we have their aggregations
-	- the way we aggregate them matters

-*there are three fundamental and a range of other elements.
-Fundamental are abc, other are defghi.*

-- there are different levels of specificity (kropf)
-	- relate to Dibble's CUEs
-		- Dibble used detailed specific CUEs

-	- open spaces
-		- polygons - can be on the level of plot

-	- intra-building elements
-		- rooms, structures, materials

-	- Issue of availability
-	*the first issue *
-	==**problem** data are not available, we need to use as small number of resources as possible to keep morphometric method applicable==
+Morphological theory talks about a wide variety of elements, but only some are seen as fundamental.
+Furthermore, we have to take into account the issue of data availability - since high quality data representing urban form are not always available, we need to use as small number of resources as possible to keep any morphometric method widely applicable.
+For this reason, this research attempts to work with the minimal input needed - fundamental elements only.

 #### Fundamental morphometric elements
 Urban morphology knows three fundamental elements of urban form.
 Both [@moudonUrbanMorphologyEmerging1997] and later [@kropf2017] agree on buildings, streets and plots as features representing three fundamental aspects of human behaviour: *sleep*, happening in shelter, i.e. building, *movement*, first reflected in tracks and today in streets and roads and *local activity*, initially happening in a core territory, which can be today seen as a plot [@kropf2017].

 Fundamental *morphometric* elements are based on fundamental morphological elements and their goal is to reflect the same phenomena.
 However, the difference between morphological and morphometric elements is that the latter are operational, measurable and represented as (usually vector) GIS data.
-Hence we can talk about three layers of data: building footprints, street networks and plots as smallest spatial units.
+Hence we can talk about three layers of data: buildings (either as footprints or models), street networks and plots as smallest spatial units.

-##### The quality of data and its pre-processing
 It is fundamental to ensure that the actual data are good enough to represent morphometric elements.
 That could be an issue for all  types of elements, so there are cases when the data needs to be prepared for morphometric analysis.
 The pre-processing can be in some cases automatised, in other, unfortunately, manual or at least semi-manual to have the data in the correct shape in the end.

-While each dataset coming from a different source is specific; hence the cleaning procedure needs to be tailored to each source, there are some common issues which are not unique to specific datasets.
+Whilst each dataset coming from a different source is specific; hence the cleaning procedure needs to be tailored to each source, there are some common issues which are not unique to specific datasets.
 The following section presents all fundamental morphometric elements and outlines these common issues and ways of resolving them or at least minimising the error under a significant level.
 We cannot expect data to be perfect all the time (they are never perfect).
 This limitation has to be taken into account during the design of any morphometric analysis, which needs certain level of robustness to accommodate for potentially erroneous data.

-##### Building footprint
+##### Buildings
-Building footprints are polygon-based representation of building shapes, orthogonally projected to the ground.
-Depending on the required detail, building can be represented as 2D footprint, 2.5D footprint with height attribute or 3D model, where the patter is not seen as fundamental as it brings additional detail for architectural scale more than urban pattern.
-Well-known application of building footprints is for example figure ground plan.
+Buildings can be represented as footprints, i.e. two-dimensional projections of building shape to the ground or 3D models.
+Somewhere in between also lies what we can call 2.5D model, which is a building footprint with an attribute of a building height.
+All of the options are being used in morphometric research.
+However, since one of the key goals of the method being developed within this work is wide applicability, it cannot depend on 3D representation due to its limited availability.
+The most widely accessible representation of buildings are vector-based footprints, either generated by official national or municipal mapping agencies (like Ordnance Survey in the Great Britain) or by volunteers within OpenStreetMap crowdsourcing mapping movement REF.
+Hence this research depends on  2.5D vector representation, providing a balance between availability and precision.

 ==illustration==